 8 Harvey B. Gantt Center for African-American Arts + CultureCharlotteSee on map

 The Gantt Center is Charlotte’s destination for African-American art, history and culture.
-Inside its 4-story building, which references quilt designs from the Underground Railroad era and woven textile patterns from West Africa, the center continues a 4-decades-long celebration of the cultural contributions of Africans and African-Americans and serves as an epicenter for music, dance, theater, visual art, film, arts education programs, literature and community outreach.
+Inside its four-story building, which references quilt designs from the Underground Railroad era and woven textile patterns from West Africa, the center continues a four-decades-long celebration of the cultural contributions of Africans and African-Americans and serves as an epicenter for music, dance, theater, visual art, film, arts education programs, literature and community outreach.
 Named for Charlotte’s first African-American mayor, the center hosts both permanent and temporary exhibits.

 9 YMI Cultural Center

 9 YMI Cultural CenterAshevilleSee on map

 Listed on the National Register of Historic Places, the YMI Cultural Center has served Asheville’s minority residents since 1893, when it was established as the Young Men’s Institute.
 The center houses numerous exhibits, many dealing with the history of African-Americans in western North Carolina, and sponsors such cultural events as Asheville’s Goombay Festival.

 10 Nina Simone Plaza

 10 Nina Simone PlazaTryonSee on map

 The Eunice Waymon – Nina Simone Memorial Project honors the remarkable life and legacy of a native daughter who achieved international recognition for her unique talent and her formidable contribution to the musical arts.
 The Nina Simone Plaza in downtown Tryon acknowledges the life of this remarkable woman with a bronze sculpture by Zenos Frudakis.
 On a related note, High Point honors former resident John Coltrane with a statue on the corner of Commerce Avenue and Hamilton Street.